GauriDadilwar17/Banking_System/README.md

 Exception Handling: Prevents withdrawals below the minimum balance (500).
 Object-Oriented Design: Uses classes for Account and Bank to organize code efficiently.

+Feel free to fork the repository, add features, and submit pull requests.
+This project is for educational purposes and is open-source.